 The Stages of a Student Success Coaching Program

 - Goal identification: At the start of the student and coach relationship, the primary goal is to identify the student's goals.
 The identification process is broad at this stage, and students can explore their academic objectives.

 - Self-discovery: Together, the student and success coach explore the factors influencing the student's thinking and how they make decisions.
 The student should complete a needs assessment to identify opportunities for improvement and determine how they process information.
 The student success coach will guide students to recognize emerging patterns that influence their decision-making.

 - Goal-setting: With the information gathered in the previous stages, the student and success coach create an outline detailing specific goals to work towards.

 - Action plan development: The student and success coach develop an exhaustive plan with actionable goals and clear performance metrics to focus and assist the student in achieving each goal.

 - Action-plan assessments: The student and success coach will meet throughout the semester to review the action plan, determine the student's progress, and facilitate any adjustments to keep the student motivated and focused on success.

 How Can Success Coaching Benefit Students?

-Student success coaches have been proven to greatly benefit both higher education institutions and their students.
-In fact, my company’s First in the World research program analyzed the effects of success coaching over the span of five years, and showed that students who were assigned a success coach were 4% more likely to stay enrolled for two academic years.
-Additionally, the research showed that success coaching can greatly impact minority and diverse student demographics.
-For example, black students assigned to a coach are 8% more likely to remain enrolled for a year and 18% more likely to stay enrolled for two academic years.
-In an industry where a 2% change is big news, the benefits of success coaching are immediately apparent.
+There is much evidence of the benefits of student success coaches in higher education institutions.
+In fact, students who were assigned a success coach were 4% more likely to stay enrolled for two academic years.
+Success coaching can also significantly impact minority and diverse student demographics.
+Black students with a success coach are 8% more likely to remain enrolled for a year and 18% more likely to stay registered for two academic years.
+The benefits of success coaching are clear in an industry where a 2% change is significant.

 About the AuthorMore Content by Watermark Insights